“Or… just write me a check, genau? Like a normal person.”

 “Don’t scare me,” Ekster rolled his eyes.
 “So I guess that’s a no.”

-“Ask me again next week,” Dust mused.
+“Ask me again next week,” Dust offered.
 “I haven’t even crossed the Alps since moving here.
 It’s been three years.
 You sure are pushing my boundaries.”

 Moments later, Ekster was handed an enormous bill, which included at least eight cocktails from the table next to them.